 You may carry out research in many areas, including the use of wireless technologies, computer chips, semiconductors, satellite equipment, fibre optics and radio frequencies.
-You could be working in telephony, television and the internet.

-- conducting numerical simulations or library research
+- conduct numerical simulations or library research

 - in academic posts, lecturing and supervising student projects.

 - Starting salaries for researchers in academia range from £16,000 to £20,000.

 - With substantial experience and working at a senior level, salaries can rise to around £55,000.
 There is a national pay spine for jobs in universities - for details, see the University and College Union (UCU).

 - Starting salaries for researchers in industry are in the region of £20,000 to £30,000.
 This will increase with experience, reaching £60,000 or more.

 Salaries vary according to whether you work in the private sector or within academia.
 Salaries tend to be higher with commercial companies in the private sector.

 Securing a higher salary usually involves taking on additional responsibilities including management, teaching and supervisory activities.
 Where salary is dependent upon securing project funding there may be conditions attached, which may include nationality restrictions and meeting deadlines.